Lee-Sifu/cart253-2025-Fall-/mod-jam/README.md

 In my array of win/lose messages, they are a mix of internet slangs and other funny/motivational messages compared to the usual "You win/Game Over" messages.
 I also added a speech bubble around the frog so it seems like its talking to players.
 I added free and open source sound effects to give more immersion with randomized pitch variation (0.9-1.1x) for tongue shots, eating, fly spawns, wins, and losses.
 I added an instruction screen but also added a functionality where the player has to press one of the frog's input to start.
 Also added a 3-second delay before showing the restart button to let players process their loss.
 Lastly I added optional key movements where you can use the A/D keys or Arrow keys compared to using the mouse.x position.
+As well as give players control over how they aim and shoot the frog's tongue.

 ## Screenshot(s)